May is Mental Health Matters Month in California

 This past year, California saw more than its fair share of devastation – both natural and man-made.
 Many were left distraught in the wake of it all and wondered how they’d “bounce back.”
 Research states that resilience is not a trait that people either have or do not have.

-It includes learned behaviors, thoughts and actions that can be developed in anyone.
+Resilience includes learned behaviors, thoughts and actions that can be developed.
 Therefore, we have an ongoing opportunity within our communities to build resilience among those around us to live longer, healthier and happier lives.
 Each of us can play a role in helping others feel comfortable talking about mental health by having open conversations and encouraging those who need it to seek support.